ulupo/giotto-ph/paper/paper.md

 @barannikov1994morse; @robins1999approximations;
 @edelsbrunner2000simplification; @zomorodian2005computing] has attracted the
-most attention due to (a) its ability to track the appearance and disappearance of topological features in data throughout entire ranges of parameters, (b) its succinct nature and ease of representation, as it simply consists of a (typically small) collection of intervals of the real line, (c) its provable robustness under perturbations of the input data [@damico2003optimal; cohen-steiner2007stability], and (d) its amenability to computation and algorithmic optimization, as demonstrated by the large number of existing implementations – see Sec.
+most attention due to (a) its ability to track the appearance and disappearance of holes, voids, or higher-dimensional topological features in data, throughout entire ranges of parameters, (b) its succinct nature and ease of representation, as it simply consists of a (typically small) collection of intervals of the real line, (c) its provable robustness under perturbations of the input data [@damico2003optimal; cohen-steiner2007stability], and (d) its amenability to computation and algorithmic optimization, as demonstrated by the large number of existing implementations – see Sec.
 1 in [@bauer2021ripser] for a review, and [@aggarwal2021dory; vonbromssen2021computing] for recent entries not mentioned there.

 Despite these successes, the computation of barcodes remains a challenge when dealing with large datasets and/or with high-dimensional topological features.
-We now explain why this is the case.
-The input to any barcode computation is a growing, one-parameter family of combinatorial objects, called a *filtration* or a *filtered complex*.
-Filtrations consist of *cells* with assigned integer *dimensions* and values of the filtration-defining parameter, as well as *boundary* (resp. *co-boundary*) relations (mappings) between $k$-dimensional cells and ($k-1$)-dimensional [resp. ($k+1$)-dimensional] ones (we refer the reader to any of the aforementioned surveys of PH for rigorous definitions).
-Arguably, the most common examples of filtrations in applications concern *simplicial* complexes, in which case the cells are referred to as *simplices*, and
+Indeed, the input to any barcode computation is a growing, one-parameter family of combinatorial objects, called a *filtration* or a *filtered complex*, and several filtrations of interest in applications quickly become very large as their defining parameter increases.
+This leads to a staggering number of elementary row or column operations required to distil the desired barcode via standard matrix reduction algorithms.
-$k$-dimensional simplices consist of sets of $k + 1$ points from a common vertex set $V$ – for instance, a $0$-simplex $\{v\}$ is one of the vertices
-$v \in V$, while a $1$-simplex $\{v, w\} \subseteq V$ can be thought of as an edge connecting vertices $v$ and $w$.
-These are the filtrations of interest in the present paper.
-In particular, we focus on the *Vietoris–Rips* (VR) (resp. *flag*) filtration of a finite metric space (resp. undirected graph with vertex and edge weights), in which simplices are arbitrary subsets of the available points (resp. vertices) and their filtration values are set to be their diameters (resp. the maximum weights of all vertices and edges they contain, with absent edges being given infinite filtration value).

-Several simplicial filtrations of interest in applications, and the VR filtration chiefly among these, quickly become very large as their defining parameter increases (and hence more and more simplices are included in the growing complex).
-At the heart of all algorithms for computing PH barcodes lies the reduction of *boundary* or *co-boundary matrices* indexed by the full set of simplices in the filtration; the available reduction algorithms have asymptotic space and time complexities which are polynomial in the total number $N$ of simplices.
-In the case of the VR filtration of an input metric space $\mathcal{M}$, if one is interested in computing the barcode up to and including homology dimension $D$, then $N = \sum_{k=0}^{D + 1} \binom{|M|}{k}$.
-For sizeable datasets, this combinatorial explosion leads to a staggering number of elementary row or column operations (as well as memory) required to distil the desired barcode.
-PH computation for many other simplicial filtrations constructed from point clouds, finite metric spaces, or graphs are also ultimately limited by similar considerations.
+While PH computation for many types of simplicial filtrations constructed from point clouds, finite metric spaces, or graphs are limited by similar considerations, in this work we focus on *Vietoris–Rips* (VR) filtrations of finite metric spaces, as well as on *flag* filtrations of undirected graphs endowed with vertex and edge weights.

 # Related work \label{sec:related_work}